dylanagreen/chrysaora/README.md

 The work on chrysaora is hevily inspired by and based on the [Giraffe](https://arxiv.org/pdf/1509.01549.pdf) and [KnightCap](https://arxiv.org/pdf/cs/9901001.pdf) papers, both of which I consulted liberally while writing the engine.
 Most of my training code only came together after really understanding Knightcap.

+### Dependencies
+Learning is done using [arraymancer](https://github.com/mratsim/Arraymancer), which is the only dependency outside the Nim standard library.

 ### Naming
 Chrysaora is named after the genus of jellyfish, which in turn is named after Chrysaor, a being from Greek mythology.
 Chrysaor roughly translates as "he who has a golden armament."
 Major releases of Chrysaora are codenamed after other genus or species of jellyfish, typically things I find cool.

 For some reason I use female pronouns when referrring to Chrysaora in my head, but I can't imagine she particularly cares considering she's a nonsentient chess engine.

-- v0.1.0 **Noctiluca** - Named after a bioluminescent jellyfish as a bioluminescent algae bloom occured while I was coding it.
+- v0.1.x **Noctiluca** - Named after a bioluminescent jellyfish as a bioluminescent algae bloom occured while I was coding it.
 Everyone was quarantined so I coded Chrysaora instead of going to see it.
 Sad.

 #### Weightsfile Naming
 Each weights file is labeled by its major version, a training iteration delimiter, and the number of games that went into that training run.